BallerKK/Valorant-Franchising/README.md

 ![Image](https://www.google.com/imgres?imgurl=https%3A%2F%2Fstaticg.sportskeeda.com%2Feditor%2F2021%2F11%2F1e2dc-16365302333096-1920.jpg&imgrefurl=https%3A%2F%2Fwww.sportskeeda.com%2Fvalorant%2Ffuture-valorant-constant-meta-shifts-making-riot-s-shooter-one-successful-esports-titles&tbnid=TueitWcmCG2CGM&vet=12ahUKEwjP1f2QuMX6AhXOgokEHQwLC0sQMygAegQIARBJ..i&docid=tImHXpIEqQkJ2M&w=1900&h=1280&q=valorant&hl=en&ved=2ahUKEwjP1f2QuMX6AhXOgokEHQwLC0sQMygAegQIARBJ)

 ## Teams That Made It
 In Valorant Franchising for North America, there were only 5 teams that made it into the tier 1 scene.
-These teams consist of 100 Thieves, Sentinels, Evil Geniuses, Cloud 9, and NRG.
+These teams consist of **100 Thieves, Sentinels, Evil Geniuses, Cloud 9, and NRG.**
 <br>

 ## Teams That were Left Out
-Some of the notable teams that did not make it are OPTIC, and XSET, 2 notable teams that both finished within the top 4 in Valorant Champions 2022.
+Some of the notable teams that did not make it are **OPTIC, and XSET**, 2 notable teams that both finished within the top 4 in Valorant Champions 2022.
 Valorant Champions consisted of the best teams from all around the world that competed against each other on an international stage.
 This left many people in shock to see that the best 2 teams currently in NA did not make it into franchising.
 <br>